dpchamps/pixi-solid-jsx/readme.md

 Further, the example shows how effects, signals and components are composable:

 1. `winCondition` is a simple function, but it preserves reactivity from its inner computation
-2. `ExampleSprite` is a reusable component for a sprite with a given tecture
+2. `ExampleSprite` is a reusable component for a sprite with a given texture
 3. `wasdController` (not shown in example) is similar to `winCondition`: derived signals bound to input

 This kind of development may not be desirable or appropriate for parts of the application.
 The component `PixiExternalContainer`